shogun-toolbox/shogun/examples/example-generation/README.md

 Running the parser requires python and pyparsing (included with many python distributions).

 ### Translating all examples in “examples/“ folder
 Running the following command will translate all programs in the “examples/” folder and generate translation for each target language.
 The translations are put in a new “outputs/“ folder.
+(You may also specify specific targets to translate to - type `./generate.py --help` for more info)

 ```
-./generate.py
+./generate.py --input examples --output outputs
 ```
 The translated examples can then be run for each target language.
 E.g.: